 Many times in history, a military force was outnumbered and yet won the battle.
 Often it was because the principle of concentration of force does not require absolute superiority in numbers.
 It only requires a local superiority at a decisive point.

 When women were fighting to gain the vote in the United States, for example, they had to get 36 states to ratify the Nineteenth Amendment to the Constitution.
-Women's suffrage organizations sent organizers from all over the country to the state that was then considering the legislation, thus concentrating their forces at the decisive point.
+Women's suffrage organizations sent organizers from all over the country to the state that was considering the legislation at that moment, thus concentrating their forces at the decisive point.

 We're getting much better information now than we did at the beginning of the modern counterjihad movement, and we're getting it much faster.
 And through our formal and informal networks, we are collectively making good judgments on where to concentrate our forces.
 Some calls for action are shared far and wide, and some fizzle out, as each person essentially "votes" on the proposal (by either forwarding or deleting).